 I graduated from the University of Calgary with a Bachelor’s degree in Kinesiology in 2010 and from the University of Saskatchewan in 2015 with a Masters of Physical Therapy.
-Since graduation from Physiotherapy I have continued to take courses to further my skills in manual therapy having completed Level 3 Lower Quadrant with the Orthopaedic Division of Canadian Physiotherapy Association.
-I have also become certified in biomedical dry needling which I find to be an asset to my treatments.
-I have also completed training in pelvic health and am interested in treating women with incontinence, prolapse and pelvic girdle pain.
-I have a special interest in working with peri and postnatal women especially after my experience with pregnancies and the birth of my two children.
+Since graduation from Physiotherapy I have continued to take courses to further my skills in manual therapy, orthopaedics, dry needling, pelvic health, pregnancy-related pelvic gridle pain, and diastasis rectus abdominis (DRA).

-I have strong background in exercise physiology and exercise prescription from working as a kinesiologist as well as completing the ACSM - Certified Exercise Specialist and the CSEP - Certified Exercise Physiologist certifications.
 I truly believe that exercise is medicine!
-My goal when working with clients is to provide them with the tools, through education and exercise, that will allow them to best self-manage their pain and/or injury and help them to reach their goals, whether that’s a walk around the block or running a marathon.
+My goal when working with clients is to provide them with the tools, through education and exercise, that will allow them to best self-manage their pain and/or injury and help them to reach their goals, whatever they may be.

-My love for movement, and the human body with all its complexities, comes from my background as a dancer and dance teacher here in Calgary.
-I have completed the Grade 8 Royal Academy of Dance examination with Distinction and I have a special interest in working with dancers.
-Since retiring from dance, I have taken up running and have completed 3 half marathons and a handful of 10 km races.
-I also enjoy working with runners to help them best prepare and plan their training in order to meet their goals, however big or small.
+My love for movement, and the human body with all its complexities, comes from my background as a dancer and dance teacher here in Calgary, and I have a special interest in working with dancers.

-Currently, I enjoy staying active by running, hiking and biking with my family, and downhill skiing.
+Currently, I enjoy staying active doing home based HIIT, yoga, hiking and biking with my family, and downhill skiing.